derektypist/markdown-previewer/README.md

 When I enter GitHub flavoured markdown into the #editor element, the text is rendered as HTML in the #preview element.
 Import the Marked Library at https://cdnjs.com/libraries/marked

-When my markdown previewer first loads, the the default text in the #editor field should contain valid markdown that represents at least one of each of the following elements: a header (H1 size), a sub header (H2 size), a link, inline code, a code block, a list item, a blockquote, an image, and bolded text.
+When my markdown previewer first loads, the default text in the #editor field should contain valid markdown that represents at least one of each of the following elements: a header (H1 size), a sub header (H2 size), a link, inline code, a code block, a list item, a blockquote, an image, and bolded text.